Research programs

 The aim of this research is to understand the relationship between disability and the world of work, and in particular to examine the influence of qualification levels and types of disability on access to employment.
 They are in line with policies to ensure access to higher education for young people and the professional integration of "disabled workers", reinforced by the 2005 French law and the entire European legislative framework.
 There is a strong social demand for precise data on the effectiveness of the compensation systems proposed and on equal opportunities in access to employment for disabled people.
 This project is part of this dynamic.
 The only available national survey dates back to 1999 (Palauqui, Lebas, 1999).

 Three research projects have been funded over the period (IRESP, 2008; MIRE-DRESS 2010-2012; ongoing AGEFIPH 2012-2014).
 In the course of these, we carried out a review of available knowledge and proposed problem areas (Le Roux, Marcellini, 2011), conducted a secondary exploitation of the GENERATION 2004 survey (Céreq, 2008) and developed a questionnaire and survey protocol tested with AEHs at Montpellier 1 University and improved thanks to a wave of in-depth interview surveys (n=25).
-This enabled us to propose recommendations to decision-makers on how to take this population into account in future general population surveys.
+This has enabled us to propose recommendations to decision-makers on how to take this population into account in future general population surveys.

 A national survey of students who have benefited from special arrangements due to a disability or health problem is currently being subsidized by AGEFIPH.
 Thanks to the many partnerships forged with university support services for disabled students, the aim is to gather detailed data on a wide range of aspects of individual trajectories (disabilities and their evolution; use of facilities during studies, job search and employment; associative and social participation; daily life and time constraints).